Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/01-State-Storage.md

 # Configure Variables for state management

-Modify the variables within the "01 Remote Storage State configuration" section of the variable definitons file paramaters.tfvars as needed.
+Modify the variables within the "01 Remote Storage State configuration" section of the variable definitons file [parameters.tfvars](./parameters.tfvars).

 Sample: